kbjakex/tiralab-calculator/documentation/week-2-report.md

 Next is what I wanted to have done by now, and will have by Sunday (tomorrow) evening instead, which is printing the evaluation result to the console.
 I will also get the code coverage working, and after that is time for functions.
 By the next deadline, I wish to have the ability to add and call functions in and tested.

+Time spent, not including the hours spent mostly idling, would be roughly 6.
+Out of 16.6, I know this is low.